rainlanguage/arb-bot/README.md

       --hops <integer>               Option to specify how many hops the binary search should do in srouter mode, default is 11 if left unspecified, Will override the 'HOPS' in env variables
       --rp32                         Option to use sushi RouteProcessor v3.2, defaults to v3 if not passed, Will override the 'RP3_2' in env variables
       --retries <integer>", "Option to specify how many retries should be done for the same order in srouter mode, max value is 3, default is 1 if left unspecified, Will override the 'RETRIES' in env variables
+      --pool-update-interval <integer>", "Option to specify time (in minutes) between pools updates, default is 15 minutes, Will override the 'POOL_UPDATE_INTERVAL' in env variables
       -V, --version                  output the version number
       -h, --help                     display help for command
 <br>